 Tenant receivables include base rents, tenant reimbursements and receivables attributable to recording rents on a straight-line basis.
 The PSF Entities determine an allowance for the uncollectible portion of accrued rents and accounts receivable based upon customer credit-worthiness (including expected recovery of a claim with respect to any tenants in bankruptcy), historical bad debt levels, and current economic trends.
 The PSF Entities consider a receivable past due once it becomes delinquent per the terms of the lease.
 Our standard lease form considers a rent charge past due after five days.
 A past due receivable triggers certain events such as notices, fees and other allowable and required actions per the lease.
-As of March 31, 2012 and December 31, 2011 and 2010, the PSF Entities' allowance for uncollectible accounts totaled \$17,195 (unaudited), \$17,195 and \$0, respectively.
-During the three months ended March 31, 2012 and 2011 and the year ended December 31, 2010, the PSF Entities did not record bad debt expense.
+As of June 30, 2012 and December 31, 2011 and 2010, the PSF Entities' allowance for uncollectible accounts totaled \$17,195 (unaudited), \$17,195 and \$0, respectively.
+During the six months ended June 30, 2012 and 2011 and the year ended December 31, 2010, the PSF Entities did not record bad debt expense.
 During the year ended December 31, 2011, the PSF Entities recorded bad debt expense in the amount of \$17,195 related to tenant receivables that were specifically identified as potentially uncollectible based on the an assessment of the tenant's credit-worthiness.
-During the three months ended March 31, 2012 and 2011 and the years ended December 31, 2011 and 2010, the PSF Entities did not receivables that were specifically identified as potentially uncollectible based on the an assessment of the tenant's credit-worthiness.
-During the three months ended March 31, 2012 and 2011 and the years ended December 31, 2011 and 2010, the PSF Entities did not realize any recoveries related to tenant receivables previously charged off.
+During the six months ended June 30, 2012 and 2011 and the years ended December 31, 2011 and 2010, the PSF Entities did not realize any recoveries related to tenant receivables previously charged off.